mahmood1994ha/JobsOnTheGo/README.md

 3) All this will decrease the traffic so the people won't need to do everything by themself. so less people around ;)

 ## What were challenges you encountered and Lessons Learned?
-Could not get GPS data from the web brownser because it requires an secure connection (HTTPS).
+1. Could not get GPS data from the web brownser because it requires an secure connection (HTTPS).
 Using Google map API for solving the problem.
-Intergration between different sw componets.
+2. Intergration between different sw componets.
 Version control and work packages that descriped clearly the requirements for solving the problem.
-Team work plays an important role in the result of the projects.
+3. Team work plays an important role in the result of the projects.

 ## About your team
-//TODO: describe each team member with their background knowledge
        * Ahmed Yasser:
        * Tien: Background mostly on Electronics and IT.
 Speaks C/C++ and Java.
        * Mahmoud:
        * Konstantin: